-Asia stocks, dollar wrestle with U.S. political risk
+Asia stocks, dollar wrestle with U.S. election risk

+SINGAPORE Crude oil prices rose on Thursday as a weaker U.S. dollar buoyed sentiment in the market, lifting prices from five-week lows.

-SYDNEY Asia shares eased on Thursday while the U.S. dollar stayed on the defensive as a tightening U.S. presidential race saw the S&P 500 suffer its longest losing streak in five years as investors fled to safer harbors.
+SYDNEY Asia shares joined the U.S. dollar on the defensive on Thursday as the nail-biting U.S. presidential race saw the S&P 500 suffer its longest losing streak in five years as investors sailed to safer harbors.

 Sovereign bonds, gold, the yen and Swiss franc were all in favor, and even the prospect of a December rate increase from the Federal Reserve could not save the dollar.

-Oil prices took a beating of their own after a record weekly build in U.S. crude inventories stoked concerns about a global supply glut.
+Oil prices steadied for a moment after taking a beating on data showing a record weekly build in U.S. crude inventories.

-MSCI's broadest index of Asia-Pacific shares outside Japan .MIAPJ0000PUS eased 0.1 percent in early trade, while Australia's market lost 0.5 percent.
+MSCI's broadest index of Asia-Pacific shares outside Japan .MIAPJ0000PUS was flat with only minor moves across the region.
+Shanghai .SSEC and South Korea .KS11 barely budged.

 Tokyo markets were closed for a holiday, which was likely just as well as the Nikkei .N225 would have been hard pressed by the rising yen.